mach-composer/mach-composer-cli/docs/src/topics/architecture/tenancy.md

 1. Known limitations when scaling commercetools `projects` across use-cases:
     - Currently, commercetools is implementing `assortments` in their product catalogue, which will enable you to create store-specific assortments (and thus catalogues).
-Currently this is not supported yet, but expected in Q1 2021
+Currently, this is not supported yet, but expected in Q1 2021
     - The Merchant Center does not always provide the `store` 'context'.
 This means that managers of store A might be able to see resources of store B.